 PERS offers retirement, disability and death benefits to plan members and their beneficiaries.
 Benefit eligibility is age 60 with at least five years of service; age 65 regardless of service; or 30 years of service regardless of age.
 Actuarial reduced benefits may be taken with 25 years of service or at age 50 with at least five years of service.
-Monthly retirement benefits are determined by taking 1/56 times the number of years of service times the highest average salary for employees with less than 25 years of service, or 1/50 times the number of years of service times the highest average salary for those employees with at least 25 years of service.
+Monthly retirement benefits are determined by taking 1/56 times the number of years of service times the final average salary.
 A guaranteed annual benefit adjustment (GABA) of 1.5% is provided each January for benefit recipients if they have been receiving a benefit for at least 36 months.
 Members' rights become vested after five years of service.
 The authority to establish, amend and provide cost of living adjustments for the plan is assigned to the State legislature.

 The State legislature has the authority to establish and amend contribution rates to the plan.
-Plan members are required to contribute 6.90% of monthly compensation (7.9% of monthly compensation for new hires starting 7/1/11).
+Plan members are required to contribute 6.90% of monthly compensation.
 Local government entities are required to contribute 6.8% of members' compensation.
-The state of Montana contributes 0.37% of members' compensation on behalf of local government entities.
+The state of Montana contributes 0.1% of members' compensation on behalf of local government entities.